0xZon/0xZon.github.io/_posts/2022-03-22-HTB-Doctor.md

 ![Doctor](https://raw.githubusercontent.com/0xZon/0xZon.github.io/main/assets/img/doctor/f17b668dc8504c7082c2eda6b6dc920b.png)

 Now that we have a valid SSTI vulnerability and have a general idea what engine it is running we can now try and get a reverse shell.
-In that same repo there is a section titled "Jinja2 - Remote Code Execution" with a test payload `{{ self._TemplateReference__context.cycler.__init__.__globals__.os.popen('id').read() }}`.
+In that same repo there is a section titled "Jinja2 - Remote Code Execution" with a test payload `self._TemplateReference__context.cycler.__init__.__globals__.os.popen('id').read() `.
 That will try and run the `id` command and return the results.
 I'll put that into the title field and open up `/archive` and see if it got executed.

 ![Doctor](https://raw.githubusercontent.com/0xZon/0xZon.github.io/main/assets/img/doctor/61c32c239f0b455b9e68a2327b4c3b26.png)